franciscrot/dma/dh-skills.md

 - Programming Historian: [Automated Downloading with Wget](https://programminghistorian.org/en/lessons/automated-downloading-with-wget).
 “Wget is a useful program, run through your computer’s command line, for retrieving online material.”
 - Programming Historian: [Applied Archival Downloading with Wget](https://programminghistorian.org/en/lessons/applied-archival-downloading-with-wget).
 “This lesson expands web-scraping skills through a few more lessons that focus on other uses for Wget’s recursive retrieval function.”
 - Programming Historian: [Data Mining the Internet Archive Collection](https://programminghistorian.org/en/lessons/data-mining-the-internet-archive).
 “This lesson teaches you how to use Python to automate the downloading of large numbers of MARC files from the Internet Archive and parse MARC records.”
+- Programming Historian: [Fetching and Parsing Data from the Web with OpenRefine](https://programminghistorian.org/en/lessons/fetch-and-parse-data-with-openrefine).
+“OpenRefine is a powerful tool for exploring, cleaning, and transforming data.
+In this lesson you will learn how to use Refine to fetch URLs and parse web content.”
 - Programming Historian: [Beginner’s Guide to Twitter Data](https://programminghistorian.org/en/lessons/beginners-guide-to-twitter-data).
 “Learn how to acquire Twitter data and process them to make them usable for further analysis.”
 The days of the super-useful Twitter API are long gone, but may still be of interest!
 - Programming Historian: [Text Mining in Python through the HTRC Feature Reader](https://programminghistorian.org/en/lessons/text-mining-with-extracted-features).
 “Explains how to use Python to summarize and visualize data on millions of texts from the HathiTrust Research Center’s Extracted Features dataset.”
 - Programming Historian: [Text Mining YouTube Comment Data with Wordfish in R](https://programminghistorian.org/en/lessons/text-mining-youtube-comments).
 “In this lesson, you will learn how to download YouTube video comments and use the R programming language to analyze the dataset with Wordfish.”